WebDevStudios/constant-contact-woocommerce/README.txt

 == Changelog ==

+= 2.3.1 =
+* Fixed: Issue around marketing opt-in with WooCommerce checkout block and order/user meta.
+* Added: Notice encouraging to apply any available update to the plugin.

 = 2.3.0 =
 * Added: Support for WooCommerce Checkout block and opt in checkbox
 * Fixed: Conflicts with other Woo Plugins and asset loading.